dhurlburtusa/shortcuts/web_performance/web_performance-notes.md

 - Time to full load.

 The key to fast startup is to keep two things in mind: UPP is all that matters, and there's a "critical path" to each user-perceived event above.
 The critical path is exactly and only the code that must run to produce the event.

+To reach a user-perceived startup event more quickly, the main "trick" is run only the code on the critical path.
+Shorten the critical path by simplifying the scene.

+Another problem that can delay startup is idle time, caused by waiting for responses to requests (like database loads).
+To avoid this problem, applications should issue requests as early as possible in startup (this is called "front-loading").